New Mexico Boating - Get Refreshed!

 Make a copy of your US Coast Guard Auxiliary safety check form and bring it to your boat insurance agent.
 It may qualify you for a discount on your Marine insurance.

 For the New Mexico State Parks requirements those are listed in the NM Handbook of Boating Laws and State Park Regulations.
 Call Boating Bureau for a current list of required equipment at 1-888-667-2757.
 A New Mexico State Parks safety check and sticker is available from Marine Enforcement Officers at most of the lake State Parks or from the Santa Fe Office.
 A separate checklist is available for PWC's.

 Other than not having your required equipment on board, the main reason for problems out on the water is not maintaining your vessel.
-You may also want to check your vessel fro recalls that you can find at www.uscgboating.org/recalls/search.aspx and at www.boatamerica.org/recall/new.htm.
+You may also want to check your vessel for recalls that you can find at www.uscgboating.org.